 Classical Ballet ISTD & RAD

-Pre-School & Reception Ballet Classes Boys and Girls from 3 yrs
+Pre-School & Reception Ballet Classes for children from 3 yrs

 Encourage self-confidence, self-expression, and social skills with our fun classes that help develop and inspire your child's musicality and imagination.
 Classes are taught by highly experienced trained staff, incorporating singing and mime.
 Dance is a wonderful activity for children, capable of teaching a child confidence, poise and grace.
 Most importantly dancing is fun.